-This course is suitable for trainee and junior lawyers, who wish to refresh their knowledge, improve their drafting skills in the context of commercial contracts, or are planning to move into this practice area.
+This course is suitable for trainee, newly qualified and junior lawyers, who wish to refresh their knowledge, improve their drafting skills in the context of commercial contracts, or are planning to move into this practice area.

 - Improve your drafting skills, whether using precedents or drafting agreements from scratch

 - Produce clauses and agreements which address relevant legal and factual issues

 - Use clear, accurate and succinct language in your drafting

 - Have opportunity to get feedback on your drafting from an experienced former practitioner.

 Live Online – 19 April 2024 (fully booked – contact team to discuss waiting lists)

 Live Online – 23 May 2024 (Limited Spaces)

 - The Key Principles – what good drafting is and why it is so important